rlaffers/eslint-plugin-xstate/README.md

 - detect imperative usage of action creators
 - the onDone transition should not be defined on the root node of the machine
 - detect incorrect usage of invoke
+- detect invalid usage of transition declaration for actions (guarded entry/exit actions must be done with `choose`)